 I don’t like to point out problems without also providing a solution if possible.
-For you granola fans out there, here is a recipe from San Diego Weston A. Price Chapter Leader Kim Schuette and founder of BioDynamic Wellness and GAPSInfo.com that should satisfy that hankering for a bowl of granola without compromising your digestive function.
+For you granola fans out there, here is a grain free granola recipe from Kim Schuette, founder of BioDynamic Wellness that should satisfy that hankering for a bowl of granola without compromising your digestive function.
 It uses soaked nuts and seeds instead of grains.
 Sprouted nuts and seeds can be used as well or a mixture.
 This article compares the benefits of sprouting vs soaking.

-Chop nuts.
-It is easier to chop the different nuts if they are not mixed together.
+Chop soaked nuts.
+Tip: it is easier to chop different types of nuts if they are not mixed together.

-Mix nuts.
 Combine coconut oil, honey, vanilla, cinnamon and sea salt in saucepan over low heat until fully mixed.
 Be sure to keep this mixture under 118 F else the beneficial compounds in the raw honey will be destroyed.
 Pour over nuts and mix well.

 Add raisins and shredded coconut.
 Store your grain free granola in an airtight container.
-Best refrigerated.
+Best if refrigerated.

-Serve with raw milk or cream and add some berries if desired.
+Serve grain free granola with raw milk or cream and add some berries if desired.

 Sarah, The Healthy Home Economist